top of page

 • The answer is a 10-letter word that we do often.

 Cohort trip to the desired venue.
 Apply skillsets from previous trips to a different/ previously unvisited zone.
+Opportunity to preview the following skills or focus on riding and fun.

 • Review of ski-mo techniques

-• Intro to Crevasse Rescue for ski-mo
+• Intro to crevasse rescue for ski-mo

 • Culminating project here team.
 Focus on the steps achieved and taken to get here, do not get lost in the sauce of the size of the volcano; you stand atop your mountain of experience, erupting with wisdom and winds of advice from your peers.